 The upperclassmen could see it because they had been there; they had the vision of a complete show and had experienced the joy of placing in the competition.
 That vision took some work to plant in the mind’s eye of the younger students.
 I think this is an essential skill to teach kids and to follow through with them.

-Too often kids are allowed to start something that takes a long term commitment, like playing a musical instrument.
-It’s cool at first, then drudgery sets in.
-Suddenly, practicing night after night isn’t so much fun and the progress is slow.
-It is just then that parents have a teachable moment to help kids to understand persistence.
+Too often, kids are allowed to start something that takes a long-term commitment, like playing a musical instrument.
+It’s excellent at first, then drudgery sets begin.
+Suddenly, practicing night after night isn’t so much fun, and the progress is slow.
+It is just then that parents have a teachable moment to help kids to understand Persistence.
 But how does this work?
 How do you get someone to stick with something even when the going is tough?

-As a high school band director, I would show kids video of the band performing at high levels.
+As a high school band director, I would show kids videos performing at high levels.
 I would show them a computerized video of the drill that they were about to spend weeks learning and perfecting.
 Often, before we even started teaching the show, they would already have a good idea of how the formations unfolded.
-This vision, set something new in their subconscious mind so that when it went to compare what they were learning with our goal, there was already a format laid down.
+This vision set something new in their subconscious mind so that when it went to compare what they were learning with our goal, there was already a format laid down.

-Here’s what I know, Persistence is one of the life skills that kids really need to learn.
-There are no shortcuts to learning it and it takes perseverance and determination in order to make something happen.
-But when you do, when you’re successful, they wonderful sense of accomplishment is unparalleled.
+Here’s what I know, Persistence is one of the life skills that kids need to learn.
+There are no shortcuts to learning it, and it takes perseverance and determination to make something happen.
+But when you do, when you’re successful, the incredible sense of accomplishment is unparalleled.

 Yours for Better Parenting,